-This episode of The Great Gildersleeve titled, Wedding Date Set, first aired February 15, 1950.
+This episode of The Great Gildersleeve titled, Jolly Boys Gift, first aired April 26, 1950.

 On this episode of The Horror it’s another story from Lights Out.
 Featuring Arch Oboler in the lead role, here’s The Author And The Thing from September 28, 1943.
 This story was the last of a 52 episode run sponsored by Ironized Yeast for CBS.